 - Use Calvin's support systems to improve your grades, including free tutoring and study groups offered by Student Academic Services, the Rhetoric Center for help with paper writing and editing, counseling from the Broene Center, and conferences with your instructors, who are eager to help you succeed.

-- Candidates must attempt the Professional Readiness Exam prior to beginning EDUC 302-303.
-This exam includes three subtests: reading, mathematics, and writing.
+- If the candidate did not meet the minimum ACT and/or MME score required for each area (reading, mathematics, and writing), candidates must attempt the Professional Readiness Exam or the ACT prior to beginning EDUC 302-303.
 If one or more subtests are not passed, the candidate should immediately register for the next scheduled exam, which is offered on-campus four times each year or computer-based at an approved test site on various additional dates.
 If the score report will not be received prior to beginning EDUC 302-303, the candidate will need to appeal in order to remain in EDUC 302-303.
 Meet with an advisor to determine if there is any way to postpone EDUC 302-303 to a later semester and also ask the advisor for assistance with preparing a study plan prior to retaking the test.

 Denied Permission to Student Teach